 Rucaparib camsylate is approved to treat:

 - Ovarian epithelial, fallopian tube, or primary peritoneal cancer.
-It is used:
+It is used as maintenance therapy in adults with recurrent cancer who are having a complete or partial response to platinum chemotherapy.

 Rucaparib camsylate is also being studied in the treatment of other types of cancer.